-4. DISTRIBUTIONS I hereby subscribe for Shares of NexPoint Capital, Inc. and elect (If you do not complete this section, distributions will be paid to the r distributions without the custodian's approval.) t the distribution option indicated below: registered owner at the address in Section 3.
-IRA accounts may not direct ☐ I choose to participate in NexPoint Capital, Inc.'s DRP. $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ s% DRP% Cash (must equal 100%) $\hfill \square$ I choose to have distributions deposited in a checking, saving gs or brokerage account. $\hfill \square$ I choose to have distributions mailed to me at the address list ted in Section 3. $\hfill \square$ I choose to have distributions mailed to my custodial account t listed in section 2.
-I hereby subscribe for Shares of NexPoint Multifamily Capital To (If you do not complete this section, distributions will be paid to the radistributions without the custodian's approval.)
-Trust Inc. and elect the distribution option indicated below: registered owner at the address in Section 3.
-IRA accounts may not direct $\hfill \square$ I choose to participate in NexPoint Multifamily Capital Trust, In inc.'s DRP. $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ s% DRP% Cash (must equal 100%) $\hfill \square$ I choose to have distributions deposited in a checking, saving gs or brokerage account. $\hfill \square$ I choose to have distributions mailed to me at the address list ted in Section 3. $\hfill \square$ I choose to have distributions mailed to my custodial account t listed in section 2.
-Company and the broker-dealer named in this Subscription Agree nvested in the applicable Company's DRP agrees to notify the applicable ement in writing at any time there is a material change in his or her financial t worth standards as imposed by the state in which he or she resides. notify the Company in writing to cancel it.
-In the event that the authorized to debit my account for the amount of the errone account may be subject to applicable abandoned property, governmental authority in accordance with such laws, including or otherwise.
-None of the Company, its affiliates, its agents or an governmental authority pursuant to applicable abandoned profunded from offering proceeds or borrowings, which may const n to the account indicated below.
-This authority will remain in force until late Company deposits funds erroneously into my account, the Company is eous deposit.
-I also hereby acknowledge that funds and/or Shares in my or, escheat or similar laws and may be transferred to the appropriate as a result of account inactivity for the period of time specified in such laws my other person shall be liable for any property delivered in good faith to a coperty, escheat or similar laws.
-I acknowledge that distributions may be titute a return of capital and reduce the amount of capital available to the prough distributions will be distributed after payment of fees and expenses.
-Name of Financial Institution Name on Bank Account Your Bank's ABA Routing Number Mailing Address City State Zip For Electronic Funds Transfers, the signatures of the bank account a registration at the bank differs from that on this Subscription Agreen owner(s) must appear exactly as they appear on the bank registration.
-If the ment, all parties must sign below.
-Signature of Co-Investor/Trustee
+4. DISTRIBUTIONS I hereby subscribe for Shares of NexPoint Capital, Inc. and elect the section, distributions will be paid to the regularistic distributions without the custodian's approval.) the distribution option indicated below: gistered owner at the address in Section 3.
+IRA accounts may not direct ☐ I choose to participate in NexPoint Capital, Inc.'s DRP. ☐ I choose to participate in the DRP described in the prospectus. % DRP% Cash (must equ(1) 00%) ☐ I choose to have distributions deposited in a checking, savings or brokerage account. ☐ I choose to have distributions mailed to me at the address listed d in Section 3. $\hfill \square$ I choose to have distributions mailed to my custodial account li isted in section 2.
+I hereby subscribe for Shares of NexPoint Multifamily Capital Tru (If you do not complete this section, distributions will be paid to the reg distributions without the custodian's approval.) ust Inc. and elect the distribution option indicated below: gistered owner at the address in Section 3.
+IRA accounts may not direct ☐ I choose to participate in NexPoint Multifamily Capital Trust, Inc c.'s DRP. ☐ I choose to participate in the DRP described in the prospectus. % DR % Cash (must equal 100%) ☐ I choose to have distributions deposited in a checking, savings of or broken ge account. ☐ I choose to have distributions mailed to me at the address listed d in Section 3. $\hfill \square$ I choose to have distributions mailed to my custodial account li iste In ection 2.
+Each investor that elects to have his or her distributions reine Company and the broker-dealer named in this Subscription Agreem condition, including failure to meet the minimum income and new ested in the applicable Company's DRP agrees to notify the applicable function in writing at any time there is a material change in his or her financial worth standards as imposed by the state in which he or she resides. notify the Company in writing to cancel it.
+In the event that the authorized to debit my account for the amount of the erroneou account may be subject to applicable abandoned property, a governmental authority in accordance with uch laws, including as or otherwise.
+None of the Company, its afficiates, its agents or any governmental authority pursuant to applicable abandoned propertunded from offering proceeds of the rolyings, which may constitute. to the account indicated below.
+This authority will remain in force until I Company deposits funds erroneously into my account, the Company is us deposit.
+I also hereby acknowledge that funds and/or Shares in my escheat or similar laws and may be transferred to the appropriate is a result of account inactivity for the period of time specified in such laws other person shall be liable for any property delivered in good faith to a perty, escheat or similar laws.
+I acknowledge that distributions may be ute a return of capital and reduce the amount of capital available to the bough distributions will be distributed after payment of fees and expenses.
+N. D. LA.
+J. - A A A A A A A A A A A A A A A A A A A Your Account Number Your Bank's ABA Routing Number Account Type Mailing Address City State Zip For Electronic Funds Transfers, the signatures of the bank account ow registration at the bank differs from that on this Subscription Agreeme wner(s) must appear exactly as they appear on the bank registration.
+If the ent, all parties must sign below.
+Signature of Individual/Trustee/Beneficial Owner Signature of Co-Investor/Trustee

 5A.
-INVESTOR(S) ACKNOWLEDGEMENTS AND SIGNATURES NEVDOINT
+INVESTOR(S) ACKNOWLEDGEMENTS AND SIGNATURES